-Ultrasound in the OB/ Gyn practice is an essential tool for both pregnancy management and for diagnosing and managing multiple gynecological symptoms encountered by our patients.
-At Madison Women’s Health, we are able to offer state of the art ultrasound imaging as needed in our clinic.
-This is essential for quality, efficient and convenient patient care.
+Ultrasound in the OB/GYN practice is a necessary tool for both pregnancy management and for diagnosing and managing multiple gynecological symptoms encountered by our patients.
+At Madison Women’s Health, we are able to offer state of the art ultrasound imaging in our clinic which is key in providing quality, efficient and convenient patient care.

 Our ultrasound machines do have the capability of 3D/4D imaging, which we do use frequently for both obstetrical and gynecological purposes.

 During your pregnancy, you can expect to receive at least 2 ultrasounds performed by our registered ultrasonographers here at our clinic.
 The following is a general idea of what to expect in the way of ultrasounds.

 “First OB” Dating Ultrasound.

 This ultrasound is performed around the 8th week using a transvaginal approach and allows us to accurately measure the baby, as well as evaluate your uterus and ovaries.
 This ultrasound is ordered as a part of your initial first obstetrical visit and the scan itself takes about 15 minutes.